AbhiramK01/Genetic_Algorithm_RCPSP/README.md

 # Genetic Algorithm for Resource-Constrained Project Scheduling Problem (SRCPSP)

-This project implements a genetic algorithm approach to solve the Resource-Constrained Project Scheduling Problem (RCPSP), which is a well-known NP-hard optimization problem in operations research and project management.
+This project implements a genetic algorithm approach to solve the Resource-Constrained Project Scheduling Problem (SRCPSP), which is a well-known NP-hard optimization problem in operations research and project management.

 *Note: The optimized schedule can be viewed in the generated gantt_optimized.pdf file after running the visualization script.*